1010cyber-anfang/NSC_firstball_data/README.md

-# NSC_firstball_data
+# NSC First-Pitch Dataset

+This repository contains first-pitch batting data from the 2026 National Softball Championship.
+Every plate appearance's first pitch was manually recorded from the scorer's booth and digitized into a structured dataset.

-This dataset includes only first-pitch batting performance from the 2026 National Softball Championship.
-Data from games involving the Hong Kong team, the Nanjing team, and games with canceled live broadcasts due to weather conditions are not included.
+The dataset includes games from nine provincial teams only.
+Games involving team Hong Kong team, team Nanjing, and games whose live broadcasts were canceled due to weather conditions are excluded.

-# First-Pitch Analysis — 2026 Softball Championship

-First-pitch scouting data and analysis scripts from the 2026 softball championship (9 provincial teams).
-Every plate appearance's **first pitch** was recorded by hand from the scorer's booth, then digitised into a batter × pitcher matrix.

 ## Data structure